Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Low and high-density regime

 \section{Low and high-density regime}

 To connect our results with the established theory on exciton-polaron physics in the continuum~\cite{sidlerFermiPolaronpolaritonsChargetunable2017, imamogluExcitonpolaronsTwodimensionalSemiconductors2020}, we first consider the low and high-filling regimes of the electron band, close to $\nu=0$ and $\nu=2$, where $\nu$ corresponds to the average number of electrons per site.
-In this regime, we assume that the electronic ground state $\ket{GS}$ is a Fermi liquid, for which we treat the repulsive electron-electron interactions on a mean-field level, such that their only effect is to renormalize the electron dispersion $\eps^e_\kk$.
-Our model correctly captures the formation of an attractive and repulsive polaron upon electron doping as seen in the zero-momentum exciton spectral function $\mathcal{A}_X(\omega) = -\frac{1}{\pi}\Im \mathcal{G}_X(\kk=0, \omega)$; Fig.~\ref{fig:1}(b).
+In this regime, the electronic ground state $\ket{GS}$ is a Fermi liquid, for which we treat the repulsive electron-electron interactions on a mean-field level, such that their only effect is to renormalize the electron dispersion $\eps^e_\kk$.
+Our model correctly captures the formation of an attractive and repulsive polaron upon electron doping, as seen in the zero-momentum exciton spectral function $\mathcal{A}_X(\omega) = -\frac{1}{\pi}\Im \mathcal{G}_X(\kk=0, \omega)$; Fig.~\ref{fig:1}(b).
 We found that including spin is essential for accurately describing the formation of the attractive polaron in the low-density regime.
 This is because the formation of the trion, a bound state of two electrons and a hole, requires the electrons to form a singlet.
 By increasing the electron density, the spectral weight shifts from the repulsive to the attractive polaron.
 Our purely electronic model enables the study of how the energies of the two resonances shift with electron filling as a function of the microscopic interactions.
 Generically, stronger repulsive electron-electron interactions cause a blue shift, while enhanced attractive electron-hole interactions result in a red shift of the resonances.
 We also explore the impact of different stacking configurations in heterobilayers.
-For an H-stacked bilayer, where the electron sites are shifted relative to the hole sites, the electron component of the exciton wavefunction is predominantly distributed over three sites, all equidistant from the hole site~\cite{wangIntercellMoireExciton2023}.
+For an H-stacked bilayer, the moir\'e sites of the electrons are shifted relative to the hole site.
+Consequently, the electron component of the exciton wavefunction is predominantly distributed over three sites, all equidistant from the hole site~\cite{wangIntercellMoireExciton2023}.
+The more delocalized nature of the exciton wave function favors the formation of interlayer attractive polarons, as observed in photoluminescence experiments~\cite{liuSignaturesMoireTrions2021, wangMoireTrionsMoSe22021, wangIntercellMoireExciton2023, upadhyayGiantEnhancementExciton2024}.
+For similar attractive interactions, we find that both AP and RP resonances experience a stronger redshift as a function of filling for H-stacking compared to R-stacking, especially in the high-density regime; see Fig.~\ref{fig:1}(b).